MarkBind/markbind/docs/userGuide/syntax/variables.md

 **Nunjucks [variables](https://mozilla.github.io/nunjucks/templating.html#set) are ideal for reusing small bits of code** in multiple places; you can define a variable to represent the code bit in question and reuse it anywhere in the site by referring to the variable instead of duplicating the code bit.
 </div>

-MarkBind does not aim to alter the already robust variable features of nunjucks, but provides several extensions to it.
+MarkBind does not aim to alter the already robust variable features of Nunjucks, but provides several extensions to it.

 ### Global Variables